Accredited Online Medical Lab Science Degree Programs

 Here’s a list of accredited online programs for aspiring medical lab scientists to prepare for this high-growth career field.
 All programs featured here are programmatically accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and institutionally accredited by a regional organization approved by the Council on Higher Education Accreditation (CHEA).

 At the University of Cincinnati’s College of Allied Health Sciences, students can pursue a bachelor’s degree in medical lab science entirely online.
 UC requires no campus visits, making it ideal for busy working professionals.
-Students can access their coursework at any point throughout the day and have the option of taking between seven to ten credit hours per term.
+Students can access their coursework at any point throughout the day and have the option of taking between seven to ten credits per term.

 Providing students with the academic and technical skills necessary for today’s medical laboratory scientists, this online program prepares students for the ethics, professionalism, and competencies outlined by the American Society for Clinical Laboratory Science.
 Graduates will be well-prepared for the medical laboratory science board certification exam.